Arrowwood, Alberta

 Arrowwood is a village in Vulcan County, Alberta, Canada.
 It is located on Highway 547, approximately 60 km east of Okotoks.

 The community takes its name from nearby East Arrowwood Creek.

 Demographics

-In the 2021 Census of Population conducted by Statistics Canada, the Village of Arrowwood had a population of 188 living in 74 of its 78 total private dwellings, a change of from its 2016 population of 207.
+In the 2021 Canadian census, the village of Arrowwood had a population of 188 living in 74 of its 78 total private dwellings, a change of from its 2016 population of 207.
 With a land area of 0.75 km2, it had a population density of in 2021.

-In the 2016 Census of Population conducted by Statistics Canada, the Village of Arrowwood recorded a population of 207 living in 72 of its 79 total private dwellings, a change from its 2011 population of 188.
+In the 2016 census, there were 207 people living in 72 of its 79 total private dwellings, a change from its 2011 population of 188.
 With a land area of 0.75 km2, it had a population density of in 2016.

 Government

 The village is governed by a village council consisting of a mayor and two councillors, and is administrated by a village administrator.
 Municipal elections are held every four years.